 Opportunity for Agents

-Enhance your communication platform capabilities to remind ACA clients of this requirement and update any income changes for their household with the Exchange as soon as they occur.
+Enhance your communication platform capabilities to remind ACA clients of this requirement and to update the Exchange of any household income changes as they occur.

-Individual market bronze and catastrophic plans treated as an HSA-qualified high deductible health plan (HDHP) effective January 1, 2026
+Individual market bronze and catastrophic plans are treated as an HSA-qualified high deductible health plan (HDHP), effective January 1, 2026

 Individual market bronze and catastrophic plans can be paired with a health savings account.